 - Economy-class tickets are not included; you must book premium economy, business, or first class.

-Booking hotels through Amex Travel also is a simple process.
-When you search, you'll enter the destination, the check-in and checkout dates, the number of rooms, and the number of travelers.
+Booking hotels through Amex Travel is also simple.
+When you search, you'll enter the destination, the check-in and check-out dates, the number of rooms, and the number of travelers.

 Once you select a hotel, you'll choose a room and continue to pay, and you can do so with points, cash, or a combination of the two.
-If you pay with points, you'll only get a value of 0.7 cents per point.
+If you pay with Membership Rewards, you'll only get a value of 0.7 cents per point.

 Hotel bookings made through Amex Travel are third-party reservations, meaning you are unlikely eligible to earn points, stay credits, or have your hotel status recognized.
 Take this into consideration if you're chasing hotel elite status.